osquery/osquery/docs/wiki/deployment/remote.md

 ### Simple shared secret enrollment

 A deployment key, called an enrollment shared secret, is the simplest **tls** plugin enrollment authentication method.
 A protected shared secret is written to disk and osquery reads then posts the content to `enroll_tls_endpoint` once during enrollment.
 The TLS server may implement an enrollment request approval process that requires manual intervention/approval for each new enrollment request.

 After enrollment a client maintains the response `node_key` for authenticated requests to config and logger TLS endpoints.

+The shared secret can be stored in a plain-text file which is specified at runtime with the flag `--enroll_secret_path=/path/to/file.ext`.
+The shared secret can alternatively be kept in an environment variable which is specified with the flag `--enroll_secret_env=NAME_OF_VARIABLE`.

 ### TLS client-auth enrollment